Indica (Megasthenes): History

 Mauryan remains of a wooden palissade at Bulandi Bagh site of Pataliputra.

 Mauryan remains of a wooden palissade at Bulandi Bagh site of Pataliputra.

 In the primitive times, the Indians lived on fruits and wore clothes made of animal skin, just like the Greeks.
 The most learned Indian scholars say that Dionysus invaded India, and conquered it.
 When his army was unable to bear the excessive heat, he led his soldiers to the mountains called Meros for recovery; this led to the Greek legend about Dionysus being bred in his father's thigh (meros in Greek).
-(Note: D. R. Patil suggests that the Rigvedic Prithu was a vegetarian deity, associated with Greek god Dionysus.)
+(Note: Diodorus speculates that there may have been multiple gods named Dionysus, the most ancient of whom was an Indian.
+Modern scholars have theorized that the ancient Greeks conflated their god Dionysus with an Indian deity or cultural hero, such as Indra, Krishna, a Munda god, or Prithu.
+For example, historian D. R. Patil suggests that the Rigvedic deity Prithu was associated with Dionysus.)
 Dionysus taught Indians several things including how to grow plants, make wine and worship.
 He founded several large cities, introduced laws and established courts.
 For this reason, he was regarded as a deity by the Indians.
 He ruled entire India for 52 years, before dying of old age.
 His descendants ruled India for several generations, before being dethroned and replaced by democratic city-states.

 The Indians who inhabit the hill country also claim that Herakles was one of them.
 Like the Greeks, they characterize him with the club and the lion's skin.
 According to them, Herakles was a powerful man who subjugated evil beasts.
 He had several sons and one daughter, who became rulers in different parts of his dominion.
 He founded several cities, the greatest of which was Palibothra (Pataliputra).
 Herakles built several places in this city, fortified it with water-filled trenches and settled a number of people in the city.
 His descendants ruled India for several generations, but never launched an expedition beyond India.
 After several years, the royal rule was replaced by democratic city states, although there existed a few kings when Alexander invaded India.